ePages-de/node-binaries/README.md

 requirejs=1
 ```

-and what nodejs version dou you want to install:
+and what nodejs version do you want to install:

 ```ini
 [nodejs]